SSWConsulting/SSW.Rules.Content/rules/do-you-make-instructions-at-the-beginning-of-a-project-and-improve-them-gradually/rule.md

 Here's a suggestion of what these documents could contain.

-1. Project structure <br>          All parts that composes the project and how they work with each other.
+1. Project structure
+          All parts that composes the project and how they work with each other.
-2. Third party components <br>          Any software, tools and DLL files that this project uses. (e.g., NHibernate, ComponentArt, KendoUI)
+2. Third party components
+          Any software, tools and DLL files that this project uses. (e.g., NHibernate, ComponentArt, KendoUI)
 3. Database configuration
 4. Other configuration information
-5. Deployment information and procedures <br>
+5. Deployment information and procedures

 6. Other things to take care of